Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/I2C/Master Receive Data from Arduino UNO.rst

 -  **Setting up Arduino Uno to be I2C Slave**

-| First, select Arduino in the Arduino IDE in "Tools" -> "Board" -> "Arduino Uno":
+| First, select Arduino in the Arduino IDE in :guilabel:`Tools -> Board -> Arduino Uno`
-| Open "Examples" -> "Wire" -> "slave_sender"
+| Open :guilabel:`Examples -> Wire -> slave_sender`

 |image01|

-Then click "Sketch" -> "Upload" to compile and upload the example to Arduino Uno.
+Then click :guilabel:`Sketch -> Upload` to compile and upload the example to Arduino Uno.

 -  **Setting up Ameba to be I2C Master**

-| Next, open another window of Arduino IDE, make sure to choose your Ameba development board in the IDE: "Tools" -> "Board"
+| Next, open another window of Arduino IDE, make sure to choose your Ameba development board in the IDE :guilabel:`Tools -> Board`
-| Open "File" -> "Examples" -> "AmebaWire" -> "MasterReceiveData"
+| Open :guilabel:`File -> Examples -> AmebaWire -> MasterReceiveData`

 |image02|

-Click "Sketch" -> "Upload" to compile and upload the example to Ameba.
+Click :guilabel:`Sketch -> Upload` to compile and upload the example to Ameba.

 -  **Wiring**